 On top of an endlessly hectic academic schedule, she was a Resident Assistant in both freshman and upperclassmen halls, a librarian, a radio disc jockey and a model.
 Her dedication to her university studies has earned her various scholarships and grants including the William E. Duckwitz Talent Scholarship, the Roepke Music Endowed Scholarship and Florida Bright Futures Medallion Scholarship.
 She was awarded a full scholarship to the DisQuiet Literary Festival in Lisbon, Portugal after winning the Stetson University poetry contest.

 She never limits herself solely to classical studies.
-She remains an avid fan of contemporary collaboration and musical outreach.
-She has recorded and performed with various artists and bands including but not limited to Dashboard Confessional, MAE, Anberlin, Frankie Valli, Amy Grant, Machine Gun Kelly & Richard Cheese.
+She remains an avid fan of contemporary collaboration.
+She has recorded and performed with various artists and bands including but not limited to Dashboard Confessional, MAE, Anberlin, The Who, ELO, Frankie Valli, Amy Grant, Machine Gun Kelly & Richard Cheese.

 During college, she was in a progressive metal band called Fick, and an indie rock band called Andy Matchett and the Minks.
 She actively seeks new projects that challenge both her improvisatory and technological skills.
 In 2011, she performed at the national festival, Orlando Calling.
 Since then, she has played various festivals throughout Florida and was most recently the violinist for the symphonic rock band, LAVOLA.
 She made her debut vocal recording on the album "This Book is my Cowardice" by LAVOLA in 2013.